 It takes you along the coastline, where you can see whales, sea birds, sea stacks, icebergs, and some of the best coastal views in the area.

 Port Rexton is also home to one of my favorite coffee shops in Newfoundland – Two Whales.
 They serve a variety of veggie-friendly made-to-order sandwiches and delicious sweet treats!

 Another place you’ll want to check out here is the Port Rexton Brewery.
-It’s not only home to some of the best local craft beer on the island, but a food truck called oh my cheeses.
+It’s home to some of the best local craft beer on the island and a food truck called oh my cheeses.
 That should sell itself.

 Elliston is also the root cellar capital of the world.
-These cute little things were used as storage for vegetables and other food during the long, harsh winters.
+These cute little things were used for vegetables and other food storage during the long, harsh winters.
 Some are as old as 130 years!

 There are over 100 root cellars that you can see throughout the town of Elliston.
-There are some by the puffin nesting site and more if you continue driving up along Maberly Road.
-There’s also a family on this road who own an adorable miniature pony so look out for him hanging out in the yard.
+Some are by the puffin nesting site, and more if you continue driving along Maberly Road.
+There’s also a house on this road with an adorable miniature pony, so look out for him hanging out in the yard.

 Visit Dungeon Provincial Park

-Dungeon provincial park is one of my favorite places in Bonavista.
+Dungeon provincial park is one of the top Bonavista attractions.
 It’s a collapsed sea cave with a natural archway carved by the sea, one of the coolest geological formations I’ve seen in Newfoundland.
 The views are gorgeous from here too!

-Another site worth checking out is the Ye Matthew Legacy interpretation site, where you can see a replica of the boat John Cabot sailed across the Atlantic from England to Bonavista 500 years ago.
+Another site worth checking out is the Ye Matthew Legacy interpretation site, where you can see a replica of the historic ship that John Cabot sailed across the Atlantic in 1497, leading to the discovery of North America.